Eugene-Damiani/birthday-client/README.md

 Verison 1
 - user will be able to sign-up, sign-in and, sign-out.
 - user will be able to track birthday's of friends and loved ones.
-- user will be able to CRUD Wishlist items
+- user will be able to CRUD Wishlist items.

 ## Technology Used
 - MondoDB